DONOHO PEAK

 - Logistics

-You’ll need to be in McCarthy the day before your trip begins for an Orientation and Gear Shakedown.
-You’ll meet your guide, grab group gear and make sure you are fully prepared to go into the backcountry.
+You’ll need to be in McCarthy the day before your trip begins (Day 0) for an Orientation and Gear Shakedown.
+You’ll meet your guide, grab group gear, and fully prepare to go into the backcountry

-Check out our Transportation Page to learn how to get to and from McCarthy.
-Check out our Lodging Page for lodging recommendations in the area.
+Check out our Transportation + Lodging Page to learn how to get to and from McCarthy and lodging recommendations in the area.

 Trip Package

-If you are planning your trip +2 months before your trip start date, upgrade to a Trip Package!
+Keep planning easy and and upgrade to a Trip Package!
 A Trip Package will include transportation to/from McCarthy, local lodging, and any other local activities you’re interested in.
 We charge a non-refundable $50 Trip Package fee per person for this service.

 This is a Backpacking Trip with a very flexible route plan that can be customized to almost any level of ability and experience.
 Take a look at our difficulty ratings and decide what kind of adventure you’d like to make it!